Hazcodestuff/dynamic-audio/README.md

 ## 💬 Credits

-Original concept and development by zim
+Original concept and development by me
-Enhanced and updated by the Ravenfield modding community
+Enhanced and updated by the Qwen AI!

 Enjoy the immersive soundscape! 🎧